-Water stress has become a recurring worry in India as a result of the rapid and uncontrolled growth in water demand for household, agricultural, and industrial requirements.
-More than half of the country's population is expected to be urban by 2050.
-This would challenge water management since the exponential increase.
+An exponential increase in urban population, would be a challenge for water management in the country.
 Furthermore, insufficient and restricted wastewater treatment facilities endanger water quality and public health.
 In India, the total installed capacity to treat wastewater (domestic sewage) from urban areas is 44%, or 31,841 MLD, compared to an estimated daily sewage output of 72,368 MLD.
 The actual treatment rate is only 28%, or 20,236 MLD.
 Even in class I (populations over 100,000) and class II (populations 50,000-100,000) towns, which account for 72% of the urban population, only 30% of the wastewater gets treated, i.e., 11,787 MLD vs the 38,254 MLD created.
 According to a recent CPCB report (March 2021), India's present water treatment capacity is 27.3% and its sewage treatment capacity is 18.6% (with an additional 5.2% capacity being built).

-For further details, please see section titled "Industry Overview" on page 105.
+For further details, please see section titled "Industry Overview" on page 122.